-Behavioral Science Minor
+Cultural and Behavioral Sciences Minor

-Requirements of the Behavioral Science Minor
+Requirements of the Cultural and Behavioral Sciences Minor

-|Psychology of Personality|
+|Psychology of Personality

-|Contemporary Social Issues|
+|Contemporary Social Issues

 The Biology Minor at Husson University is offered for students who are pursuing undergraduate professional programs of study but who have an abiding interest in biology.
 Nursing, Physical Therapy, Occupational Therapy and Physical Education all have strong foundations in human biology.
 The Biology Minor allows students to contextualize this knowledge with information of the life processes that occur in all organisms.
 This minor would also benefit majors in business who might have an interest in the sale of pharmaceuticals or biotechnology and provides an excellent means of extra science preparation for Elementary Education majors.
 The minor requires at least 18 credits in biologically related science which covers animal biology, environmental biology and biological phenomena over long periods of time.